LateralView/backend-skel/README.md

 [![Build Status](http://jenkins.latview.net/buildStatus/icon?job=Mean Skel)](http://jenkins.latview.net/job/Mean%20Skel/)

 The app allows user sign-up, account activation, login, logout and profile edition.
-The activation process uses mail confirmation with the Mandrill library.
-If you don't set the Mandrill API key, you'll see the activation link in the console.
+The activation process uses mail confirmation with the Sendgrid library.
+If you don't set the Sendgrid API key, you'll see the activation link in the console.

 ```sh
 ...